Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 test what the query would return if you POSTed this data to the server.
 This provides a way to GET the `/ruledata` then edit and test changes before finally POSTing the new rules back to the server.

+## Recommended best practice for rule configuration
+There are many ways you can organize your rules.
+If you are new to Urchin, I recommend you try this first, and experiment later as needed.

+My first recommendation is only put config into rules that specify the application.
+All of your rules that specify environmemt, machine and instance only should only set variables, then these variables should be referenced in the application specific config.

+> Note that examples shown below assume that you have installed the Urchin server with a host
+> name of `urchin.local`.
+If your server is at a different URL you will need to adjust the URLs
+> from these examples accordingly.

+Lets work through an example of configuring the Prius ORM, where there are multiple applications that each use a different but overlapping set of databases, and each database has a different connection string in each environment.

+For example if you `PUT` this JSON to the Urchin server at `http://urchin.local/rule/root`

+    {
+      "name": "Root",
+      "variables":
+      [
+        {name:"StandardFallbackPolicies", value:"{ name:\"noFallback\", allowedFailurePercent:100 }"},
+        {name:"Repository1", value:"{ name:\"Repository1\", clusters:[{ databases:[\"Database1\"], fallbackPolicy:\"noFallback\" }]}"},
+        {name:"Repository2", value:"{ name:\"Repository2\", clusters:[{ databases:[\"Database2\"], fallbackPolicy:\"noFallback\" }]}"}
+      ]
+    }

+The Urchin server will create or overwrite a rule called 'Root' that will set three variables in all environments and for all applications, all machines and all instances.
+Note that just setting variables like this does not put anything into the config file.

+These variables define snippets of JSON that can be assembled into the application config later.

+Our repositories are defined globally, but the database is different in each environment.
+We can define the database variables in the development environment by `PUT` this JSON to `http://urchin.local/rule/development`

+    {
+      "name": "Development",
+      "environment": "Development",
+      "variables":
+      [
+        {name:"Database1",  value:"{ name:\"Database1\", type:\"SqlServer\", connectionString:\"server=DEVDB; ......... \" }"},
+        {name:"Database2",  value:"{ name:\"Database2\", type:\"SqlServer\", connectionString:\"server=DEVDB; ......... \" }"}
+      ]
+    }

+This can be repeated for other environments, setting the appropriate connection strings for each database in each environment.

+Now we can define the config file for an application using the variables we already set in other rules.
+Here is an example of an application that only uses database 1.
+Post this JSON to  `http://urchin.local/rule/application1`

+    {
+        name: "Application1",
+        application: "Application1",
+        config:"
+        {
+            prius:
+            {
+                databases:
+                [
+                    ($Database1$)
+                ],
+                fallbackPolicies:
+                [
+                    ($StandardFallbackPolicies$)
+                ],
+                repositories:
+                [
+                    ($Repository1$)
+                ]
+            }
+        }"
+    }

+And if application 2 uses both databases, it can be configured by a `PUT` to `http://urchin.local/rule/application2` like this:

+    {
+        name: "Application2",
+        application: "Application2",
+        config:"
+        {
+            prius:
+            {
+                databases:
+                [
+                    ($Database1$),
+                    ($Database2$)
+                ],
+                fallbackPolicies:
+                [
+                    ($StandardFallbackPolicies$)
+                ],
+                repositories:
+                [
+                    ($Repository1$),
+                    ($Repository2$)
+                ]
+            }
+        }"
+    }

+Now if you `GET` from  `http://urchin.local/confi?machine=mymachine&application=application2&environment=development` you will receive the following response:

+    {
+	    prius:
+		{
+		    databases:
+			[
+				{name:"Database1", type:"SqlServer", connectionString:" ......... " },
+				{name:"Database2", type:"SqlServer", connectionString:" ......... " }
+			],
+			fallbackPolicies:
+			[
+				{name:"noFallback", allowedFailurePercent:100}
+			],
+			repositories:
+			[
+				{name:"Repository1", clusters:[{databases:["Database1"], fallbackPolicy:"noFallback"}]},
+				{name:"Repository2", clusters:[{databases:["Database2"], fallbackPolicy:"noFallback"}]}
+			]
+		}
+    }

+Which is a complete and correct Prius configuration.

+So what happens if we want the production environment to load balance across two database instances?
+No problem, we just need to create a new rule for production, and since it is more specific than the 'Root' rule that defines the repositories, it will override just for production, and all other environments will be unaffected.
+You can make this change with a `PUT` to  `http://urchin.local/rule/production`

+    {
+      "name": "Production",
+      "environment": "Production",
+      "variables":
+      [
+        {name:"Database1",  value:"
+			{ name:\"Database1a\", type:\"SqlServer\", connectionString:\"server=PRODDB1; ......... \" },
+			{ name:\"Database1b\", type:\"SqlServer\", connectionString:\"server=PRODDB2; ......... \" }
+			"},
+        {name:"Database2",  value:"
+			{ name:\"Database2a\", type:\"SqlServer\", connectionString:\"server=PRODDB1; ......... \" },
+			{ name:\"Database2b\", type:\"SqlServer\", connectionString:\"server=PRODDB2; ......... \" }
+			"},
+        {name:"Repository1", value:"{ name:\"Repository1\", clusters:[{ databases:[\"Database1a\",\"Database1b\"], fallbackPolicy:\"noFallback\" }]}"},
+        {name:"Repository2", value:"{ name:\"Repository2\", clusters:[{ databases:[\"Database2a\",\"Database2b\"], fallbackPolicy:\"noFallback\" }]}"}
+      ]
+    }

+Now if you `GET` from  `http://urchin.local/confi?machine=mymachine&application=application2&environment=development` you will still receive the following response:

+    {
+	    prius:
+		{
+		    databases:
+			[
+				{name:"Database1", type:"SqlServer", connectionString:" ......... " },
+				{name:"Database2", type:"SqlServer", connectionString:" ......... " }
+			],
+			fallbackPolicies:
+			[
+				{name:"noFallback", allowedFailurePercent:100}
+			],
+			repositories:
+			[
+				{name:"Repository1", clusters:[{databases:["Database1"], fallbackPolicy:"noFallback"}]},
+				{name:"Repository2", clusters:[{databases:["Database2"], fallbackPolicy:"noFallback"}]}
+			]
+		}
+    }

+But if you `GET` from  `http://urchin.local/confi?machine=mymachine&application=application2&environment=production` you will receive the this instead:

+    {
+	    prius:
+		{
+		    databases:
+			[
+				{name:"Database1a", type:"SqlServer", connectionString:" ......... " },
+				{name:"Database1b", type:"SqlServer", connectionString:" ......... " },
+				{name:"Database2a", type:"SqlServer", connectionString:" ......... " },
+				{name:"Database2b", type:"SqlServer", connectionString:" ......... " }
+			],
+			fallbackPolicies:
+			[
+				{name:"noFallback", allowedFailurePercent:100}
+			],
+			repositories:
+			[
+				{name:"Repository1", clusters:[{databases:["Database1a","Database1b"], fallbackPolicy:"noFallback"}]},
+				{name:"Repository2", clusters:[{databases:["Database2a","Database2b"], fallbackPolicy:"noFallback"}]}
+			]
+		}
+    }